KoKoLates/QT_learning/note/Qt_Style_Sheet.md

 ```css
 QPushButton[flat = " false"] {background-color: magenta; }
 ```
 Match all QPushButton instances whose flat attribute is false.
 Note that this attribute can be a custom attribute, not necessarily an attribute of the class itself.
+It also could set the `objectName` to be the attrinute that could indicate the elemant we wanted.
 ### Class Selector
 ```css
 .QPushButton {background-color: magenta; }